vadim-za/zt4i-libs/cc/doc/details/config.md

     // this initializes all internal fields of the hook to
     // 'undefined' and thus should normally produce no code.
     // In safe and/or debug builds hooks may contain
-    // additional fields which are initialized to "defined"
+    // additional fields which are initialized to certain
-    // values.
+    // "defined" values.
     hook: MyList.Hook = .{},
 };